-The Darton Cabin functions as a ten-person student dormitory.
+The Darton Cabin functions as an eight-person student dormitory.
 The one-room interior exhibits exposed log walls, ridgepole, and rafters.
 The interior gable ends feature vertical log posts.
-The interior contains five wood bunk beds (stamped US), hardwood floors, built-in-shelves and closets.9
+The interior contains four metal bunk beds (stamped US), hardwood floors, built-in-shelves and closets.

-The Darton Cabin derives its name from Nelson Horatio Darton (1865-1948), an American geologist who worked for the United States Geological Survey his entire career.
-10
+The Darton Cabin derives its name from Nelson Horatio Darton (1865-1948), an American geologist who worked for the United States Geological Survey his entire career.8